 Please check our calendar for the most up to date listings.
-On occasion, we change our show line-up for special events.
+On occasion, we change our show line-up for school field trip visits and special events.

 Planetarium show ticket sales stop 10 minutes before our shows are scheduled to begin, to make sure everyone gets to the planetarium theater in time for the show to begin.
 We need to create a very dark environment for you to be able to see the stars, so once the audience is seated, the show begins and no late seating is allowed.